dtao/PhilosopherDeveloper/app/views/posts/brushing-up-on-cs-part-1-algorithmic-complexity.markdown

 So, clearly this situation is different from the case of Gym A from my earlier example.
 Whereas with Gym A, the cost of membership grew *linearly* (in a straight line) over time, the number of greetings above basically explodes out of control if you add many more people to the setting.
 This is an example of an *O(n<sup>2</sup>)* algorithm--one in which the performance cost of the procedure in question grows *exponentially* with input size.

 It probably isn't the best example I could have given, as it's not 100% obvious that the exponent should be 2 (4 squared is 16, not 12).
-If you want an explanation, I'll provide it in a footnote\*\*\*.
+If you want an explanation, I'll provide it in a footnote[^complexity-explanation].

 Anyway, hopefully now you have a sense of what algorithmic complexity is about.
 If you only have a rough idea but don't feel like you totally understand it yet, that's OK; I will do my best to give better examples and provide better explanations as I move forward in this blog series.

 And if you found this material mind-numbingly boring: don't worry, I will most likely break up the series with posts about other topics from time to time as well.

-<sub>\* Yeah, I don't totally know why.
-To be fair, I find "industry" terms like *scalability* to be equally pretentious, for similarly inexplicable reasons.</sub>
+[^pretentious]: Yeah, I don't totally know why.
+To be fair, I find "industry" terms like *scalability* to be equally pretentious, for similarly inexplicable reasons.

-<sub>\*\* This way of describing complexity is called [Big O notation](http://en.wikipedia.org/wiki/Big_o_notation), and it's probably one of the most common interview topics that I can think of for software engineers.</sub>
+[^big-o-notation]: This way of describing complexity is called [Big O notation](http://en.wikipedia.org/wiki/Big_o_notation), and it's probably one of the most common interview topics that I can think of for software engineers.

-<sub>\*\*\* Unless I'm mistaken, the greeting procedure really is O(n<sup>2</sup>).
+[^complexity-explanation]: Unless I'm mistaken, the greeting procedure really is O(n<sup>2</sup>).
 The reason is this.
 For every person you introduce into the group, that person has to greet everyone already in the group.
 So if the group consists of n people, and you add another person, right there that's n more introductions.
 But *in addition*, every person in the group also has to greet the new person; so that's *another* n more introductions.
 In total, the number of introductions will always be n<sup>2</sup> (every person greeting every other person), minus n since you don't greet yourself.
-So in the example I gave, 4 people made 12 introductions, which is 16 (4 squared) minus 4 since Jack did not introduce himself to Jack, etc.</sub>
+So in the example I gave, 4 people made 12 introductions, which is 16 (4 squared) minus 4 since Jack did not introduce himself to Jack, etc.